japila-books/spark-sql-internals/docs/physical-operators/GenerateUnsafeProjection.md

   useSubexprElimination: Boolean = false): ExprCode
 ----

-`createCode` requests the input `CodegenContext` to link:spark-sql-CodegenContext.adoc#generateExpressions[generate a Java source code for code-generated evaluation] of every expression in the input `expressions`.
+`createCode` requests the input `CodegenContext` to spark-sql-CodegenContext.md#generateExpressions[generate a Java source code for code-generated evaluation] of every expression in the input `expressions`.

 `createCode`...FIXME